secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

     - All other fields on the campaign are not required and are not used for reporting - take `Status` as an example.
 You WOULD update this field to `Aborted` if the campaign was cancelled for any reason.
 We have a process that goes into more detail specifically when [offline events are cancelled](/handbook/marketing/events/#cancellation-of-offline-events).
     - Click "Save"
 - Add the Marketo program link and SFDC campaign link to the epic.
-- If the campaign type is `Conference` or a `Speaking Session` as a child campaign to a `Conference` and Corporate Events or Field Marketing is the DRI, please check the `High Priority` check box on the campaign level, as this is part of a [pilot we are running in FY23 Q3 & Q4](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/6905) with the business development team.
+- For all SFDC campaign types run by Corporate Events or Field Marketing, please check the `High Priority` check box on the campaign level, as this is part of a [pilot we are running in FY23 Q3 & Q4](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/6905) with the business development team.

 ### Step 5: Update the Salesforce campaign - Using Allocadia
 Using an integration from Allocadia > Marketo, Marketo > SFDC, the information you've provided in Allocadia will push to your SFDC campaign.